 desired drive rate = 1 rpm = 360°/min.

 6000 steps/min. ÷ 60 sec./min. = 100 steps/sec. = 100 Hz drive frequency

 I built the driver circuit on a Radio Shack general-purpose PC board and housed it in a plastic 5¼" floppy diskette case.
-The three connectors are for the motor, limit switch, and 12-volt power source.
+The three connectors are for the 12-volt DC power source, the motor, and the limit switch (to shut off the drive before the drive board runs into the base board).
 The two switches are for power on/off and reverse/rewind.
 A small LED indicates power on.

 Here's a close-up of the circuit board.